Get Screened

 Ask your healthcare provider when you should be screened.
 Risk factors such as personal or family history may mean you should start screening at age 40 or even younger. |

-If you have symptoms of colorectal cancer, whatever your age, talk to your healthcare provider right away.
+If you have symptoms of colorectal cancer at any age, talk to your healthcare provider right away.

 Symptoms may include: